-In #MeToo landmark moment, high stakes Weinstein rape trial starts in New York
+In #MeToo landmark moment, high-stakes Weinstein rape trial starts in New York

-NEW YORK (Reuters) - Former film producer Harvey Weinstein arrived at a Manhattan court on Monday for the start of his landmark rape trial, met by celebrity accusers including Rosanna Arquette who helped fuel the #MeToo movement in the wake of sexual misconduct allegations against him.
+NEW YORK (Reuters) - Harvey Weinstein’s landmark rape trial began on Monday with the once powerful film producer hobbling into a Manhattan court while celebrity accusers who fueled the #MeToo movement demanded justice and an end to workplace sexual harassment.

+Inside the state court, Judge James Burke ordered Weinstein’s lawyer Donna Rotunno to refrain from talking about witnesses, after she was accused of making degrading and humiliating comments in recent interviews, which she denied.

-Once one of Hollywood’s most powerful men, Weinstein, 67, has pleaded not guilty to charges of assaulting two women in New York.
+Weinstein, 67, has pleaded not guilty to charges of assaulting two women in New York.
 He faces life in prison if convicted on the most serious charge, predatory sexual assault.

-Weinstein, dressed in a black suit, hobbled into court leaning on a walker and with a member of his team holding his arm.
-Lead defense counsel Donna Rotunno followed close behind.
+Weinstein, dressed in a black suit, walked slowly into and out of court, leaning on a walker and with a member of his team holding his arm.

-Outside the courthouse, the Silence Breakers, a group of Weinstein accusers including actresses Arquette and Rose McGowan, held a press conference and demanded accountability for Weinstein.
+Outside the courthouse, the Silence Breakers, a group of Weinstein accusers including actresses Rosanna Arquette and Rose McGowan, held a news conference and demanded accountability for Weinstein.

 “As we stand here at the beginning of a new year and a new decade, time’s up on sexual harassment in all workplaces,” said Arquette.
 “And time’s up on the pervasive culture of silence that has enabled abusers like Weinstein.”

-#TimesUp is also the name of a movement that works against sexual harassment, sexual assault and gender-based discrimination.
+#TimesUp is the name of a movement resulting from many of the same forces that created #MeToo.
+It works against sexual harassment, sexual assault and gender-based discrimination.

 Weinstein did not engage with the accusers who shouted at him outside court.
-McGowan, who has accused Weinstein of raping her, was dismissive of Weinstein’s feeble appearance.
-“I think he’s taken some good acting tips.”
+McGowan, who has accused him of raping her, was dismissive of Weinstein’s feeble appearance.
+“I think he’s taken some good acting tips.

-“You brought this upon yourself by hurting so many, you have only yourself to blame,” McGowan said.
+“You brought this upon yourself by hurting so many, you have only yourself to blame,” she said.

 More than 80 women have accused Weinstein of sexual misconduct dating back decades.